ACS Retry Guidelines

 HTTP Error 504 – Gateway Timeout

-Although individual HTTP codes can be listed explicitly in the retry logic, it is sufficient to invoke retry logic if any HTTP 500-series error is returned.
+Although individual HTTP codes can be enumerated in the retry logic, it is sufficient to invoke retry logic if any HTTP 500-series error is returned.

-Retry logic should be triggered by HTTP error codes, such as HTTP 504 (External server timeout) or the HTTP 500 error code series, and not by ACS error codes, such as ACS90005.
+Retry logic should be triggered by HTTP error codes, such as HTTP 504 (External server timeout), and not by ACS error codes, such as ACS90005.
 ACS error codes are informational and subject to change.

 Guideline #2: Retries should use a back-off timer for optimal flow control